CEINMS-RT/ceinmsrt-plugin-xsens-cpp/README.md

 ### Plugin available

 #### Consumer nd producer plugin

 ``` xml
 PluginPositionAndTorqueTwinCatAndXsens
 ```

 Get ankle left and right data from Twincat.
 In fact this plugin does not use Xsens.
 Send joint torque data to Twincat.

 ``` xml
 PluginPositionAndTorqueTwinCatAndXsensCalib
 ```

 Get lower-limb kinematics data from Xsens.
 Send joint torque data to Twincat.

 #### Angle only plugin

 ``` xml
 PluginXsensAngle
 ```

 Get lower-limb and upper-limb kinematics data from Xsens.

 ``` xml
 PluginXsensAngleLowerLimb
 ```

 Get upper-limb kinematics data from Xsens.

 ``` xml
 PluginXsensAngleUpperLimb
 ```

 Get lower-limb kinematics data from Xsens.

 ### Connection to Xsens

 * Open Xsens MVN software
 * Click the Network Streamer for options and make sure that 1 stream is selected with port 9763, protocol UDP, stream rate max.
 In the datagram below select only "Joint Angles".
 * Optionally, if you want to replay a saved xsens data file, click "File -> Open" to open a file from example data
 * Run CEINMS (with PluginXsens as angle device)
 * If recording in CEINMS (-r option) is enabled, the output folder will contain a file named "ikXsens" with the joint angles if using the twincat plugin otherwise it is save as the ik.sto.

-### Twincat
+### Connection to Twincat

 The inputs and outputs are composed of vector in ADS with the following name: